gksoft/pushbullet-angular-service/README.md

 # pushbullet-angular-service
-pushbullet client api for use with angular.
+pushbullet client api to be used with angular.
 It is based on the [node-pushbullet-api](https://github.com/alexwhitman/node-pushbullet-api)

 ### usage